 To convert a part of your collection, run beet convert QUERY.
 This will display all items matching QUERY and ask you for confirmation before starting the conversion.
-The -a (or --album) option causes the command to match albums instead of tracks.
+The command will then transcode all the matching files to the destination directory given by the -d (--dest) option or the dest configuration.
+The path layout mirrors that of your library, but it may be customized through the paths configuration.